 Save Tualatin Road

-In order to preserve the livability of our neighborhoods and to protect our quality of life, we the people, who live, work, and play near Tualatin Road, including renters, owners, and employees, request the following:
+In order to preserve the livability of our neighborhoods and to protect our quality of life, we the people, who live, work, and play near Tualatin Road, including renters, owners, and employees, requested the following.

-- Remove Lam’s proposed entrance on SW Tualatin Road at SW 115th Avenue.
+1. Remove Lam’s proposed entrance on SW Tualatin Road at SW 115th Avenue. (met)

-- Add to Lam's proposed site plan a usable driveway that connects Lam's main parking lots directly to Leveton Drive.
+2. Add to Lam's proposed site plan a usable driveway that connects Lam's main parking lots directly to Leveton Drive. (met)

-- Remove from Tualatin's Transportation System Plan (TSP) the proposed traffic signal at SW 115th Ave and SW Tualatin Road.
+3. Remove from Tualatin's Transportation System Plan (TSP) the proposed traffic signal at SW 115th Ave and SW Tualatin Road. (met)

-- Preserve and extend Lam's berm along SW Tualatin Road.
+4. Preserve and extend Lam's berm along SW Tualatin Road. (met)

 What can you do right now?